-Final Thoughts on the Water to Go Bottles
+Final Thoughts on the Water-to-Go Bottles

 I love my Water-to-Go bottles, and truthfully, I never leave home without one, and over the last three years, I’ve used it whilst on various trips to places like India as well as in Europe and of course in the UK where I am based.

-Had travel not have been put on hold for 2020, I would have taken 2x Water-to-Go bottles and spare filters with me on my year of Travel, which is now on hold till further notice.
+Had travel not been put on hold for 2020, I would have taken 2x Water-to-Go bottles and spare filters with me on my year of Travel, which is now on hold till further notice.